RafLew84/NEtCAT_LFA/README.md

 - Launch the interactive 3D lattice viewer from the real-space visualizer to inspect substrate and adsorbate supercells.
 - Use the layer offset controls (`dX`/`dY`) to nudge substrate or adsorbate atoms when layers render side-by-side.
 - These shifts are stored in the session, letting you fine-tune alignment before exporting screenshots or continuing analysis.

+## Optional Dependencies & Fallbacks

+`requirements-optional.txt` bundles the heavier packages that power the 3D viewer and high-end denoising toolchain:

+- `pyqtgraph` and `PyOpenGL` accelerate interactive plotting.
+- `pyvista`/`pyvistaqt` are used for the 3D lattice viewer; without them the menu entry is disabled.
+- `ase` enables crystallographic export/inspection of derived lattices.
+- `bm3d` provides state-of-the-art denoising; when absent the BM3D dialog is hidden and other filters remain available.

+Install them only on machines where the extra footprint is acceptable.
+LFA detects their presence at runtime and hides the associated UI when they are missing.

+## Reproducible Demo Assets

+- The `data/` folder ships with small STM samples (for example `8343.stp`) that back the automated tests and the walkthrough in the documentation.
+- `docs/source/publication_workflow.rst` lists the reference session and notebook expectations for publications.
+Store generated sessions/notebooks alongside your manuscripts so reviewers can replay the full workflow.
+- Use `python -m lfa.main --session <path>` to reload a saved `.lfa_proj` file and confirm that preprocessing history, uncertainty metadata, and visual offsets are preserved.

+## Publication Workflow & Citation

+- Follow the packaging/test checklist in `docs/source/publication_workflow.rst` before tagging a release.
+It references linting commands, distribution builds, and DOI archival steps.
+- `docs/LICENSE_AUDIT.md` summarises bundled third-party licences.
+Expand it with project-specific libraries or dataset attributions as needed.
+- Add release notes to `CHANGELOG.md` and archive tagged builds on Zenodo to mint a DOI.
+Once the DOI is available, quote it in this section and in the README header.
+- The contributing guide (`docs/CONTRIBUTING.md`) captures the submission workflow and links to the same checklist so the community can help reproduce publication artefacts.

 ## Typical Workflow

 1. **Load data**: Use `File > Open...` to import STM files.
 Each image is added